-Martin is recorded as the first coloured man to enlist in the Union forces fighting the Confederacy.
+Martin is recorded as the first Black man to enlist in the Union forces fighting the Confederacy.

 He spent over two years (or twenty five months to be exact) on a Mississippi River gunboat and was in engagements at Fort Henry (Donelson, Tennessee) and then at Fort Pillow (Henning, Tennessee), where he was shot in the foot and injured.

 Martin was honourably discharged in 1863 and returned to London.

 At the time, barber shops and hairdressers were a Black dominated profession.
 This started because white slave owners would lease them out to work, often shaving prominent white men.